multis/gnosis-safe-subgraph/README.md

 # Gnosis Safe subgraph

-This Subgraph dynamically tracks activity on any Gnosis Safe multisignature wallets deployed through the factory.
+This Subgraph dynamically tracks activity on any Gnosis Safe multisignature wallets deployed through the factory (current support for versions 1.1.1 and 1.3.0)

 ### Networks: